Thursday, 27 February 2014

 Altering the windowing clause to

-"RANGE BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING
+"RANGE BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING"

 gives us the result we probably expected.